List of Girls Aloud concert tours

-British-Irish girl group Girls Aloud have embarked on six concert tours of the United Kingdom and Ireland, five of which were in arena-sized venues.
+British-Irish girl group Girls Aloud have embarked on seven concert tours of the United Kingdom and Ireland, six of which were in arena-sized venues.

 The group initially planned to embark on a Popstars: The Rivals tour in March 2003, alongside their fellow winners One True Voice as well as other contestants.
 However, the tour was cancelled due to poor ticket sales.
 Girls Aloud's manager Louis Walsh said the group would tour by themselves later that year; however, these plans never came into fruition.
 In 2004, dates for Girls Aloud's first tour were announced.
 The What Will the Neighbours Say...?
 Tour reached twenty theatres over the course of twenty two shows.
 In 2006, Girls Aloud embarked on their second tour, performing in ten arenas across the United Kingdom.
 The Chemistry Tour is the group's shortest tour and their only not to reach the island of Ireland.
 Kimberley Walsh described the show as "bigger and better."
 The introduction depicts Girls Aloud as five women created by a mad scientist, referencing their reality show beginnings.
 The stage included a catwalk which extended into the audience.
 The tour received widespread acclaim from contemporary music critics who complimented the show's relentless fun.
 In support of their first greatest hits, Girls Aloud embarked on The Greatest Hits Tour in 2007.
 The show, dubbed the group's "raunchiest tour ever", received favorable reviews but was chastised for the number of covers performed.